Iran media reports battery explosion on sub kills 3

-TEHRAN, Iran (AP) — Iranian media are reporting three staff in the country’s defense industries have been killed in an explosion in a submarine under construction in the country’s south.
+TEHRAN, Iran (AP) — Iranian state media are reporting three staff in the country’s defense industries have been killed in an explosion in a submarine under construction in the country’s south.

 A Saturday report by the Fardanews website said the three technicians were killed when batteries on the vessel exploded.